Ciprian-Florin/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

 Searched for any file containing the string "tor" and discovered that the user "florinn" appears to have downloaded a TOR installer, performed actions that resulted in numerous TOR-related files being copied to the desktop, and created a file named tor-shopping-list.txt on the desktop.
-These events began at 2025-05-22T07:02:22.5284329Z.
+These events began at May 22, 2025 9:58:33 AM.

 **Query used to locate events:**